 According to the U.S. Centers for Disease Control and Prevention, in 2016, more than 100 people a day died of an opioid overdose.
 Of those overdose deaths, roughly 46 per day were specifically due to prescription opioids.

 The opioid crisis in the United States has reached a critical mass and unfortunately shows no signs of slowing down, with the CDC also reporting a 30 percent increase in opioid overdoses across America from 2016 to 2017.
+With nearly 5 million Americans or more than 1.5 percent suffering as recently as 2021, we need a solution to combat the growing epidemic.

 And even if someone does overdose on prescription opioids, for many people that eventually become dependent on illicit opioids like heroin, prescription painkiller addiction is often the starting point.